 However, if we are Spirit-led we will not act the same way.
 Our character will take on these markers—love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 Now let us look at Colossians 3:12-17 again.
 Paul tells us to “put on” these things.
 How do we do that?
 We must become Spirit-led.
 How do we do that?
 One of the key behaviors that will enable our maturing to this level of spirituality is found in v16.
 Paul tells us to let the Word of Christ indwell in us richly.
 What does that mean?

-For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.
-(Hebrews 4:12)
+12 For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart.
+Hebrews 4:12 (LSB)